wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 I> ###Go Git It
 I>
-I> You can do this chapter independently (assuming you have some I> knowledge of git, if not refer to the chapter on using git).
+I> You can do this chapter independently (assuming you have some I> knowledge of Git, if not refer to the [chapter on using git](#chapter-git)).

 ##Creating a PythonAnywhere Account

-First [sign up for a Beginner PythonAnywhere account](https://www.pythonanywhere.com/pricing/).
-If your application takes off and becomes popular, you can always upgrade your account at a later stage to gain more storage space and CPU time along with a number of other benefits (like hosting specific domains and ssh abilities).
+First [sign up for a Beginner PythonAnywhere account](https://www.pythonanywhere.com/?affiliate_id=000116e3).
+If your application takes off and becomes popular, you can always upgrade your account at a later stage to gain more storage space and CPU time along with a number of other benefits (like hosting specific domains and SSH abilities, etc).

 Once your account has been created, you will have your own little slice of the World Wide Web at `http://<username>.pythonanywhere.com`, where